Ibrokhim7755/Object_Detection/README.md

 # Object_Detection
-This repository involves the projects related to object detections
+This repository involves the projects related to object detections.